 Before cleaning your shower, remove all toiletries and ventilate the room.
 If you have a cloth shower curtain that looks dirty, wash it according to the care instructions.
 (Leave the plastic shower curtain liner in place.)

-How to Clean a Fiberglass Shower
+How to Clean an Acrylic or Fiberglass Shower

 - Spray bottle filled with half vinegar and half water OR your favorite non-bleach shower cleaner

 - A towel

 Step 1: Steam the Shower